Steve Nicosia: Major League Baseball career

 Nicosia was born in Paterson, New Jersey.
-He was a first round draft pick of the Pittsburgh Pirates out of North Miami Beach High School in 1973.
+He was a first-round draft pick of the Pittsburgh Pirates out of North Miami Beach High School in 1973.
 At the age of only twenty-two, Nicosia made his major league debut for the Pirates on July 8, 1978.
-In the following season, Nicosia was primarily a platoon catcher (he started 52 out 58 regular-season games against left-handed starting pitchers, but only 3 games against right-handed starters) and he was called on to start at catcher for four of the seven games in the 1979 World Series against the lefty-heavy starting rotation of the Baltimore Orioles.
-Nicosia was behind the plate for the Pirates World Series winning Game Seven victory over the Orioles.
+In the following season, Nicosia was primarily a platoon catcher (he started 52 out of 58 regular-season games against left-handed starting pitchers, but only 3 games against right-handed starters) and he was called on to start at catcher for four of the seven games in the 1979 World Series against the lefty-heavy starting rotation of the Baltimore Orioles.
+Nicosia was behind the plate for the Pirates' World Series-winning Game Seven victory over the Orioles.
 During highlights of Game Seven of the 1979 World Series, Nicosia can be seen delivering several punches to a fan who tried to take his catcher's mask following the conclusion of the game.
 The fan was one of hundreds who had invaded the playing surface of Baltimore's Memorial Stadium trying to secure souvenirs of the victory.